sys-bio/antimony/antimony/win32/README.txt

        install the dll's somewhere or add the converter folder's name to your PATH, but if you know what I'm talking about, you know how to do it.)

+Also available are the 216 current curated BioModels (from biomodels.net), translated to Antimony by the sbml2antimony.exe converter.
+These can be found in the \biomodels subdirectory.

 If you have any questions or problems, please feel free to contact us at